Specialist Neuroscience Services

 Our panel of models allow for more accurate prediction of human responses, reduce the risk of late-stage failures and provide a thorough understanding of drug mechanisms.

-• Ion channel cell lines for both central and peripheral nervous system targets
+Ion channel cell lines for both central and peripheral nervous system targets

-• Human iPSC-derived neurons
+Human iPSC-derived neurons

 Figure 1.
 Visual summary of primary neuronal cells used in electrophysiological recordings.
 A. Rodent dorsal root ganglion (DRG) neuron preparation for manual patch-clamp studies and a bright-field image of dissociated cells seeded on a coverslip.
 B. DRG action potential responses to low and high prolonged current injections.

-Range of assay methodologies
+Range of neuroscience assay methodologies

 A range of assay methodologies is vital in drug discovery because it ensures a thorough evaluation of drug candidates from multiple perspectives.
 This approach increases the likelihood of identifying effective and safe drugs, reduces the risk of late-stage failures, and supports the overall success of the drug development process.
 By leveraging diverse assays, researchers can optimize drug candidates, address challenges as they arise, and ultimately bring better therapies to market.
+Examples of the assays we offer include:

 Our neuroscience assays are used to:

-• Confirm compound effects against specific ion channels in native neuronal backgrounds
+Confirm compound effects against specific ion channels in native neuronal backgrounds

-• Address the neurotoxicity of compounds and assess the effects of compounds on a range of excitability parameters
+Address the neurotoxicity of compounds and assess the effects of compounds on a range of excitability parameters

-Heterologous cell lines and integrative assays
+Heterologous cell lines and translational assays

-Selectivity and safety profiling of lead compounds and IND candidates
+Selectivity and safety profiling of lead compounds

 Get insight to selectivity and safety profiling of lead compounds and IND candidates, either as part of an existing screening cascade or because in vivo testing revealed a neurological signal.
-We have have developed and validated an industry-standard rat cortical CNS neuron assay that can reliably detect the seizure-inducing liability of a wide range of reference compounds (as well as serve as a model to profile anti-epileptic drugs).
-We also offer have deep expertise with rodent dorsal root ganglion (DRG) sensory neurons which can be used to assess peripheral neurotoxicity.
+We have developed and validated an industry-standard rat cortical CNS neuron assay that can reliably detect the seizure-inducing liability of a wide range of reference compounds (as well as serve as a model to profile anti-epileptic drugs).
+We also have deep expertise with rodent dorsal root ganglion (DRG) sensory neurons which can be used to assess peripheral neurotoxicity.

 Studying ion channels on the lysosomal membrane